-Argentina has long been one of the most captivating countries in South America, charming everyone with her unique blend of culture, art, cuisine, nature, and easy living.
-In cosmopolitan towns and cities, you’ll encounter multicultural influences from around the world thanks to a long history of immigration, and out in the countryside, you can come face-to-face with painted deserts, crawling glaciers, and unbelievable peaks sculpted by wind, ice, and time.
+Argentina has long been one of the most captivating countries in South America, charming everyone with its unique blend of culture, art, cuisine, nature, and easy living.
+In cosmopolitan towns and cities, you’ll encounter multicultural influences from around the world thanks to a long history of immigration.
+In the countryside, you can come face-to-face with painted deserts, crawling glaciers, and unbelievable peaks sculpted by wind, ice, and time.

 From the mountainous northern plateaus to the storm-battered southern coast and everywhere in between, these are the ten most beautiful places you need to visit and discover in Argentina.

 Arguably the most famous of Argentina’s natural treasures, Los Glaciares National Park is located in the south of the country in Argentine Patagonia, a rugged region of mountains, glaciers, and wind-swept steppe.
 Within the boundaries of its nearly 3,000 square mile perimeter are some of Patagonia’s most iconic sites: the epic Perito Moreno Glacier, the spires of Cerro Torre, and the instantly-recognizable outline of Mount Fitz Roy.

 The park is also home to Argentina’s biggest freshwater lake, Lago Argentina, as well as tens of other spectacular mountains, lakes, and glaciers.